Optimized effective potentials from the random-phase approximation: Accuracy of the quasiparticle approximation: Introduction

 Due to its prohibitive computational cost, applications to the solid state have so far been limited to few systems.
 The most comprehensive study of the RPA-OEP for solids up to date was done by \myciteauthor{Klimes2014}.\cite{Klimes2014} However, they did use a static approximation for the self-energy, the so-called quasiparticle approximation (QPA).
 The main focus of the current work is to drop this approximation in order to obtain KS potentials from self-consistent RPA-OEP.
 These results then serve as reference to determine the accuracy of the QPA.

 The paper is organized as follows.
-In section \ref{sec:2}, we briefly recapitulate the OEP method and give the RPA-OEP expressions.
-The QPA is introduced and we discuss its effects for simple model systems.
-In section \ref{sec:3}, key details of our implementation are presented.
-In section \ref{sec:4}, we show results from RPA-OEP calculations for 15 semiconductors and insulators.
+In Sec. \ref{sec:Riemelmoser2021_2}, we briefly recapitulate the OEP method and give the RPA-OEP expressions.
+The QPA is introduced, and we discuss its effects for simple model systems.
+In Sec. \ref{sec:Riemelmoser2021_3}, key details of our implementation are presented.
+In Sec. \ref{sec:Riemelmoser2021_4}, we show results from RPA-OEP calculations for 15 semiconductors and insulators.
 The effect of the QPA on band gaps and dielectric constants is investigated.
-The results are discussed in section \ref {sec:5} and conclusions are drawn in section \ref{sec:6}.
+The results are discussed in Sec. \ref{sec:Riemelmoser2021_5}, and conclusions are drawn in Sec. \ref{sec:Riemelmoser2021_6}.
 The current work is restricted to the case of non-spin-polarized electrons, spin is accounted for by inclusion of factors of two.
 Unless stated otherwise, Hartree units are used throughout the work.